SQL server T-SQL best practice

 - Don’t write your procedure name starting with “SP_”

 SQL server searches all the producers one by one starting with “SP_” in the database including system procedure then finally found yours.
-It causes minor overhead.
+It causes minor overhead, not really make much improvement.

 - Use WHERE condition as much as possible